From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Related Work

 On the impossibility front, the classical lower bound by Dolev and Reischuk \cite{PODC:DolRei82} establishes that any synchronous algorithm solving Byzantine Agreement must incur a message complexity of $\Omega(f^2)$.
-This foundational result was further refined by Spiegelman et al. \cite{spiegelman2020search}, who demonstrated a lower bound of $\Omega(t + ft)$.
-Expanding on these results, Abraham et al. \cite{PODC:ACDNPR19} proved that even randomized algorithms are constrained by the $\Omega(f^2)$ message complexity in synchronous settings when facing a highly adaptive adversary, one capable of performing after-the-fact removal of messages.
+This foundational result was further refined by Spiegelman \cite{spiegelman2020search}, who demonstrated a lower bound of $\Omega(n + tf)$.
+Expanding on these results, Abraham et al. \cite{PODC:ACDNPR19} proved that even randomized algorithms are constrained by the $\Omega(f^2)$ message complexity in synchronous settings when facing a highly adaptive adversary, one capable of performing after-the-fact removal of messages, i.e when an adversary can see which messages are about to be sent and use this information to decide which parties to corrupt and modify their messages.

+As for round complexity, the classical result by Dolev, Reischuk and Strong \cite{dolev1990early} establishes the lower bound of $\min\{f + 2, t + 1\}$ rounds for achieving byzantine agreement.

-\textbf{Partial Synchrony.} Research on Byzantine Agreement in partially synchronous networks has led to significant advancements.
+\paragraph*{Partial Synchrony.} Research on Byzantine Agreement in partially synchronous networks has led to significant advancements.
 Civit et al. \cite{civit2022byzantine} were the first to achieve $\mathcal{O}(n^2)$ communication complexity for BA in this setting.
 Later, Civit et al. \cite{civit2025partial} proposed the Oper framework, which provides a general method for transforming any synchronous BA protocol into a partially synchronous one while preserving the worst-case per-process bit complexity.
 However, when applied to the protocol from, e.g., \cite{PODC:CDGGKV24}, Oper only guarantees a total communication complexity of $\mathcal{O}(n^2)$ rather than the adaptive $\mathcal{O}(n \cdot f)$ due to the $\Omega(n)$ per-process bit complexity in the original protocol.